Last updated on January 31, 2026

 Otawara, Soaring City | Illustration by Alayna Danner

-The channel lands are quite clearly all playable in multiple formats, and some will have at least some ripple effects on the formats they’re included in.
-I’d be surprised if we didn’t see these played in many decks for a good few years to come.
+The channel lands are quite clearly all playable in multiple formats, and some have had ripple effects on the formats they’re included in.
+There are reasons we see these played in many decks now and for years to come.

 Be sure to come back soon to see what I’m waxing lyrical over next!